Geeksltd/MSharp.Docs/how-to/search/searchFieldOnProperty.md

 - As…() - set the input type

-- .DataSource("#ALL#") - Displays all options instead of only those with results
+- DataSource("#ALL#") - Displays all options instead of only those with results

 - Label() – change the label text, default is the property name